spcourse/python/en/dictionaries/use/contents.md

     >>> basket['orange']
     2

-If we try to retrieve the number of *mangoes*, which aren't in the basket at all, we also get a *KeyError*
+If we try to retrieve the number of *mangoes*, that are not in the basket at all, we also get a *KeyError*

     >>> basket['mango']